-If you are going through a divorce and you believe that your spouse has a substance abuse problem, that can be worrying.
-It can be especially worrying if you have children and you are concerned about custody and visitation.
+If you are going through a divorce and you believe that your spouse has a substance abuse problem, you may be able to prove it with evidence like medical documents, arrest records, drug test results, and even workplace reviews.
+Courts in New Jersey take substance abuse seriously, especially when you have children and are concerned about custody and visitation.
 If you want to show the court that your spouse has an issue that they need to address, then you should talk to our Morris County, NJ divorce lawyers.

 What Evidence Can Back Up Allegations of Substance Abuse?